Chinese patchwork: Patchwork process

 The patches are cut into similar sizes and shapes and then leave at least 1/2-inch on each side of the patch for a seam.
 Arrange them in patterns or at random.
 Hold two patches face-to-face and stitch them together.
 Continue this process until the front of the quilt has been sewn into one solid piece.

 Patterns

 Many patterns exist, while the quilting block is one that is widely used.
-Other patterns include the Chinese coin, 100 good wishes and lattice.
-Some may include squares, triangles, hexagons and diamonds.
+Other patterns include the Chinese coin, 100 good wishes, and lattice.
+Patterns may incorporate geometric shapes such as squares, triangles, hexagons, and diamonds.

 Traditional culture and folk legends are often the themes for patchworks, such as the Qilin Bringing the Child, Door Gods, the Dragon King and the Kitchen God.

 Embroidery

-Some Chinese patchwork are made of pieces of fabric which are adorned with embroideries; this marks a difference from the Korean patchwork which are usually made of pieces of unadorned fabric instead of embroidered fabrics.
+Some Chinese patchwork is made using pieces of fabric which are adorned with embroideries; this marks a difference from Korean patchwork, which is usually made of pieces of unadorned fabric instead of embroidered fabrics.